 On May 15, 2012, Butamax filed a complaint in the Delaware District Court, as Case No. 1:12-cv-00602-SLR, alleging that the Company is infringing one or more claims made in U.S. Patent No. 8,178,328, entitled "Fermentive Production of Four Carbon Alcohols."
 Butamax is seeking a declaratory judgment, injunctive relief, damages, interest, costs and expenses, including attorney's fees.
-The Company believes that it has meritorious defenses to these claims and intends to vigorously defend this lawsuit.
+The Company believes that it has meritorious defenses to these allegations and intends to vigorously defend this lawsuit.
+This case is scheduled for trial on April 25, 2016.

 On June 19, 2012, the Delaware District Court denied the motion for preliminary injunction which was filed by Butamax on September 22, 2011 with respect to the alleged infringement by the Company of one or more claims made in the '889 Patent.
 As is normal and customary in patent infringement actions of this nature, Butamax then filed a notice of appeal.
-In connection with their appeal, Butamax also filed a motion with the Delaware District Court seeking a temporary order to limit the Company's activities with respect to the automotive fuel blending market while Butamax appealed the denial of its motion for preliminary injunction.
+In connection with its appeal, Butamax also filed a motion with the Delaware District Court seeking a temporary order to limit the Company's activities with respect to the automotive fuel blending market while Butamax appealed the denial of its motion for preliminary injunction.